 Sentistrength provides automatic sentiment analysis of up to 16,000 social web texts per second with up to human level accuracy for English.

-Unlike any other tool on the list, it’s downloadable software that is primarily a Windows program but works with Crossover on a Mac, Linux, and Android), However, you can see it in action in a web-based version as well.
+Unlike any other on the list, it’s downloadable software that is primarily a Windows program but works with Crossover on a Mac, Linux, and Android), However, you can see it in action in a web-based version as well.

 It boasts human-level accuracy for a majority of web texts in English.